Last Updated on August 13, 2021 by Lawrence Berezin

 For example, if the registration expiration date is omitted and your plate displays the month and year of expiration (for certain out-of-state vehicles), you must submit:

-- A copy of your vehicle registration
+- A copy of your vehicle registration (optional, but I recommend if you’re car was born out-of-state)

 - Two photographs of your car.
 One of the front and a second a close up of your plate clearly showing the month and year of expiration